namedotcom/namecom-mcp/README.md

 **Q: Can I use this with production domains?**
 A: Yes, but it defaults to test environment.
 Set `NAME_API_URL=https://mcp.name.com` for production. **THIS WILL USE YOUR REAL NAME.COM ACCOUNT AND PAYMENT METHODS**

-**Q: Does this work with other AI tools besides Claude?**
+**Q: What AI tools does this work with?**
-A: Not yet.
-More integrations coming soon.
+A: This MCP server works with any tool that supports the Model Context Protocol, including Claude Desktop, Cursor, and many others.

 **Q: How much does it cost to use?**
 A: The MCP server is free.
 You only pay for actual Name.com services you use.